ram-ch/ImageClassification_ants_bees_cats_dogs/README.md

 ### Testing
 * A sample of ~300 images are used to test the classifier
 * The results are stored in a csv file with columns - image, label, prediction
-* This file will be used for computation of evaluation metrics - Confusion matrix, ROC-AUC plot ,f1-score, log loss
+* This file is used for computation of evaluation metrics - Confusion matrix, ROC-AUC plot ,f1-score, log loss
 F1 score: 0.89
 Log loss: 0.33
 ### Confusion matrix